P&FM SCDF Submission For Flammable Products

 To ensure safety in eating places and restaurants, it is crucial to understand the quantity limits for storage and use of flammable materials.

 The storage of flammable materials must be in well-ventilated areas, away from heat sources and ignition points, to minimize the risk of fires.
+Mechanical ventilation should maintain at least six air changes per hour to reduce flammable vapors.
+Larger liquid amounts, including flammable liquids over 25 gallons, require approved storage cabinets and proper chemical segregation to stop incompatible chemicals from mixing.

 P&FM Storage Licence Validity And Fees For Petroleum And Flammable Material Storage